antara0619/first/README.md

 # first
-This is first Git repository
+This is first Git repository.
+Author - Antara Dutta